zli117/EInk-Calendar/README.md

 ## What does it do?
 It's a raspberry pi based smart calendar that can tell you the current date, weather, and your events on Google calendar.
+Updates once per hour.
+Also supports manual update with a button

 ## Get started
 ### First you need to get a few components: